Coppa Oro delle Dolomiti in Cortina d'Ampezzo

 The 10 historical editions of the Coppa d’oro Dolomiti (1947-1956) saw established pilots of large car manufacturers and non-professional drivers challenge themselves ready to do anything to win the competition...
 The first races of the Coppa Oro Dolomiti covered a route of approx. 300 km with start and finish in Cortina d'Ampezzo passing through the picturesque passes of Falzarego, Agordo, Arabba, Pordoi Pass, Val di Fassa, Passo Rolle, Fiera di Primiero and San Martino di Castrozza, Feltre, Belluno, Longarone, characteristic Pieve di Cadore, Auronzo, Misurina with its beautiful lake and Cimabanche Pass.

-The original regulations of the Coppa Oro Dolomiti assigned the victory to the car that first crossed the finish line in Cortina d'Ampezzo: to achieve the goal, very often, the drivers engaged themselves in crazy challenges at full speed through the narrow mountain roads, making the race very dangerous...
+The original rules of the Coppa Oro Dolomiti assigned the victory to the car that first crossed the finish line in Cortina d'Ampezzo: to achieve the goal, very often, the drivers engaged themselves in crazy challenges at full speed through the narrow mountain roads, making the race very dangerous...

 Following the terrible accident in Guidizzolo in 1957 during the Mille Miglia, road speed races were abolished and therefore also the rules of the Coppa d'oro delle Dolomiti car race were modified: the victory began to be awarded to those who reached the best score based on the time limits established for each stage, taking into account any penalty points.